Sharing a Space Between Safes

 - The recipient must also have their own Safe.

-- The Space you want to share must be created as a Shared Space.
+- The Space you want to share must be a Shared Space.

 Step 1.
 Create a Shared Space

-- Open the Notes area in your Safe.
+- Open the Space management area in your Safe.

-- Use the plus icon to create a new Space.
+- Use the new Space control to create a Space.

 - Enter a name for the Space.